 Caller ID Spoofing: How Scammers Use Local and Trusted Numbers to Trick You

-Recently we discussed 8 phone scams to protect yourself from, however, we didn’t get into one major element of many of those scams: caller ID spoofing.
+We've discussed the eight phone scams to protect yourself from, however, we didn’t get into one major element of many of those scams: caller ID spoofing.
 Caller ID spoofing allows robo callers and scammers to seem as if they are calling you from a local number, a trusted business, or a government office.
 Many people fall victim to the IRS scam because the number that shows up on their caller ID is that of the local police station or the IRS itself.
 It’s been happening across the country from California to New York and everywhere in between and it’s not just the IRS scam, but countless other types of phone scams.

 A Little History on Caller ID Spoofing